The Science of Spectral Dreams: Why Your Brain Paints in Color

 Why Now?
 Hope After the Downpour

-Tu might ask, "Why did my mind choose to paint this tonight?"
+You might ask, "Why did my mind choose to paint this tonight?"

 The rainbow symbolizes this hope—which is not a passive waiting, but an active transformation.
-It is your subconscious whispering to tu: "Look, we survived the storm, and here is what we managed to create with our tears and our light."
+It is your subconscious whispering to you: *"Look, we survived the storm, and here is what we managed to create with our tears and our light."

 I once met a dreamer who saw rainbows everywhere, but they were in black and white.
 It was heartbreakingly beautiful.
 It showed his desire for peace, but also his temporary inability to feel joy.
 This proves that interpretation is never an exact science; it depends entirely on the texture of your own soul.
-If tu have recently experienced Dreaming of Betrayal, a rainbow might appear later as a sign that the "rain" of that hurt is finally being transformed into wisdom.
+If tu have recently experienced betrayal, a rainbow might appear later as a sign that the "rain" of that hurt is finally being transformed into wisdom.

 ---